dexie/dexie-website/docs/Table/Table.mapToClass().md

 ### NOTICE!

- * Structure argument only helps with code completion and documentation of the class.
+ * Structure argument (deprecated) only helps with code completion and documentation of the class.
 It will not instantiate properties on the instances returned from the database.
  * Given constructor function wont be invoked for instances returned from database.
 Only the inheritance chain will be applied so that methods attached to constructor.prototype can be called upon and the `instanceof` operator will return true for the constructor.

 ### Sample (ES6)